Lemon and Lime Wedges

 Flaming Lemon and Orange Twists

-The aroma and flavor in citrus fruit is concentrated in the oil cells of its peel.
+The aroma and flavour in citrus fruit is concentrated in the oil cells of its peel.
 Chef and Bartenders often extract this oil along with the juice to add the essence of the fruit to various dishes and drinks.
 In cocktails, the oil in the citrus peel provide van additional advantage because it can be flamed.

 - Always use firm, fresh fruit; the skin will higher oil content.